REFEREES

 Who should I contact if I have questions or issues?

-For league-related matters, reporting clarification, or serious incidents, referees may also contact the league directly:
+For league-related matters, reporting clarification, or serious incidents, referees may also contact CJSL directly:

 All administrative decisions are made by the league based solely on the official referee report and any required supplemental documentation.